 James King is the Director of Communications and Digital of The Anti-Fraud Coalition.
 James directs the organization’s strategic communications strategy and digital content.
 He also manages the TAF website, social media channels, weekly newsletter, blog, podcast, legal document database, membership database, printing, marketing, and virtual events.
 James began at TAF as the Communications and Digital Specialist in March 2019 with a background in digital strategy and communication.
 Prior to joining TAF, James worked at Indivisible, the Center for American Progress, Every Voice, and President Obama’s 2012 re-election campaign.
 He also served as a consultant for state and national progressive organizations.
 James graduated from Kent State University in 2013 and completed a postgraduate degree at the George Washington University in 2015.

 Public Interest Advocacy Fellow

-Julia-Jeane Lighten is the TAF Public Interest Advocacy Fellow for 2022-2023.
+Julia-Jeane Lighten is the Public Interest Advocacy Fellow for 2022-2023 of The Anti-Fraud Coalition.
 Julia-Jeane is responsible for undertaking various legal research and writing projects such as drafting bi-weekly legal case summaries and blog posts.
 Before joining TAF, Julia-Jeane worked as a paralegal at a law firm in Baltimore City, where she assisted with commercial litigation matters.
 She previously interned at Middlebury College’s Center for Community Engagement and Poder Ciudadano in Buenos Aires, Argentina.
 Julia-Jeane earned her Bachelor of Arts in International and Global Studies-Latin America from Middlebury College in May 2020.
 She plans to attend law school.